ImTheDmThatsWhy/prettier_plug_in_className/Readme.md

   "plugins": ["classname_corrector_react"]
 }
 ```
+This code is to basically tell prettier to use the installed module.

 5. To get the module to work type the code below into the terminal:
 ```
 npx prettier . --write